Dechenyangzom/SWE_CAP2/README.md

-This code makes the drone to plant and harvest pumpkins by traversing the grid, checking and recording empty cells, trading for seeds as needed, replanting at unoccupied positions, and iteratively revisiting and replanting until the required number of pumpkins is collected.
+This code makes the drone to plant and harvest pumpkins by traversing the grid, trading for seeds as needed, replanting at unoccupied positions, and iteratively revisiting and replanting until the required number of pumpkins is collected.

 **Notes**

-- Using the code above I was able to get enough pumpkin to unlock advanced and useful data types which made the coding much simpler and shorter.
+- Using the code above I was able to get enough pumpkin to unlock data types which made the coding much simpler and shorter.